effectfully/Ouroboros/readme.md

 weaken i (var v) = var (weaken-var i v)
 ```

 This function weakens a variable.
 If the weakening index is `zero`, then the variable points to the untouched part of the context, and hence we need to increment it, because the context now contains an additional type, that must be skipped.
 If the weakening index is `suc i` for some `i` and the variable points to the head of the context, then we don't need to weaken it, since the context is changed somewhere forward.
+In the remaining case we just call `weaken-var` recursively.

 ```
 weaken-var : ∀ {n} i {Γ : Con n} {σ τ} -> Γ ∋ τ -> rinsert i Γ σ ∋ Weaken i τ